 In The Hawaiian Language, pono is defined as:

-Pono also provides a truly Hawaiian atmosphere, one that brings together Hawaii’s deep and diverse melting pot of cultures, languages, dance (hula), mele (music) and especially…. ¬†“aloha spirit!”
+Pono provides a truly Hawaiian atmosphere, one that brings together Hawaii’s deep and diverse melting pot of cultures, languages, dance (hula), mele (music) and especially…. “aloha spirit!”
+Aloha served daily!

 Pono also means the way things “should” be…living and striving forward with this way of thinking can only enrich our lives and make the world a better place, here and now, and for future generations of our Keiki (children).

 What is Hawaiian “Plate Lunch” or “Mixed Plate”?
-In the late 1800’s sugar cane production became the new industry of the islands.
-With the growing demand of sugar cane production throughout the islands, immigrants were brought in from around the globe to work the countless span of fields.
-From China, Japan, Korea, Portugal, Philippines and beyond they came to our islands and with them they brought their own cuisine and ate amongst the others day by day in the hot Hawaiian sun.
+In the late 1800s sugar cane production became the new industry of the islands.
+With the growing demand for sugar cane production throughout the islands, immigrants were brought in from around the globe to work the countless span of fields.
+From China, Japan, Korea, Portugal, Philippines and beyond they came to our islands and with them, they brought their own cuisine and ate amongst the others day by day in the hot Hawaiian sun.

 With Hawaiian “Pidgin” becoming the common language in the islands so that all of these cultures could find a way to communicate with each other, food also took on a transformation.
 Sharing of each others food, partaking in “Paina’s” or “party’s” where food was shared amongst all attending, “Plate Lunch” or “Mixed Plate” was born in the islands..!
-Kalua Pork and Poke from the Hawaiians, Kal-Bi ribs from the Koreans, Adobo from the Phillipinio’s, Teriyaki beef and chicken from the Japanese, Manapua or “Bao” from the Chinese etc…All coming together to create this now modern day part of todays “Hawaiian Island Food Cutlure!”
+Kalua Pork and Poke from the Hawaiians, Kal-Bi ribs from the Koreans, Adobo from the Phillipinio’s, Teriyaki beef and chicken from the Japanese, Manapua or “Bao” from the Chinese, etc…All coming together to create this now modern-day part of today’s “Hawaiian Island Food Culture!”